turingschool/front-end-curriculum/lessons/using-jekyll.md

 └── index.html
 ```

 For our purposes today, we'll just be using the `_includes` and `_layouts` directories, we won't worry about the other directories and files Jekyll gave us for now.
-If you're curious, they have great [documentation about structure](https://jekyllrb.com/docs/structure/).
+If you're curious, there is great [documentation about structure](https://jekyllrb.com/docs/structure/).

 ### Viewing your site locally